WaleedRi/IOT_Project/README.md

 - **Data Export**: CSV generation interface

 ### Test Descriptions:
+Each test has 3 rounds, each round's score is translated into 5 points.
+The results are saved under the Patient's results.

 #### 1. Auditory Memory Test
 - **Purpose**: Evaluate auditory memory capacity